R4DDER5/CZ/project-scope.md

 __Answer Score__ - By default 1 correct answer would score 1 point.
 The ability to overide all the answer scores for all questions.

 ##### Questions
 Questions will need to be able to be formatted ideally with a WYSIWG editor.
 This will allow easy formatting of questions.
-Questions should be able to include images and tables.
+Questions should be able to include images and tables and even video.

+Historical requests have been a selection of images and the correct image needs to be selected or watch the video and answer the provided questions related to the video.

 ##### Answers
 Answers are currently distinqushed by type
-Current answer types - text, date, radio, select
-The answers submitted will need to be verified as to being correct, therefore the correct answer will need to be included.
+Current answer types - text, date, checkbox, radio, select from list, textarea The answers submitted will need to be verified as to being correct, therefore the correct answer will need to be included.
 There has previously be the requirement to include multiple correct answers. i.e answer options 12345, answers 3 and 5 are correct.

 __Answer Score__ - By default 1 correct answer would score 1 point.
 The ability to overide specific questions to alter associated answer score.